People: Users with edit access

 Sticky notes with the default size can be easily imported

-✏️ Round sticky notes import as shapes.
-Miro does not support round sticky notes.
+✏️ Note: Round sticky notes from Mural will import as regular shapes in Miro, as Miro does not have a native round sticky note object.

-Overlapping and rotated sticky notes may not import with high fidelity.
+Overlapping or rotated sticky notes may not import with high fidelity and might require manual repositioning or adjustments in Miro.

 Import results vary for rotated sticky notes, and sticky notes that overlap.